 For peak travel times, the cheapest average time to book varies across the year.
-For example, booking five weeks before both Easter and the October half term can lead to finding the cheapest deal, while the cheapest time to book for February and May half terms is two and three weeks in advance, respectively.
-(See more on summer holidays below.)
+For example, booking five weeks before Easter can lead to finding the cheapest deal, while the cheapest time to book for October half term is fifty-six weeks in advance, respectively.

-And the busy Christmas period is a different story altogether.
-If you want to get the best deals here, you’ll have to think ahead: the cheapest time to book is a year in advance.
+And it's the same story for the busy Christmas period.
+If you want to get the best deals here, you’ll have to think ahead: the cheapest time to book is also around 56 weeks in advance.

 Couples and solo travellers who are travelling without children, and aren’t bound by fixed travel dates, can therefore afford to leave it late, in the hope that a good deal arises.
 Our data from the last year shows that prices tend to steadily decline the closer you get to the departure date – but you’ll have to have nerves of steel!